USGS-OWI/owi-blog/content/fileOptions.md

 ```

 `readr` also must be read entirely in memory so partial read times are
-not applicible.
+not applicable.
 If there’s a known, continuous set of rows, you can use
 the arguments “skip” and “n\_max” to pull just what you need.
 However,
 that is not flexible enough for most of our needs, so I am not including
 that in this evaluation.